Portsmouth Athenæum

 The third-floor Shaw Research Library and Randall Gallery are open to the public from 1 to 4 p.m.
 Tuesday thru Saturday.
 For elevator access, please call (603) 431-2538.

-Check our calendar for tours of the first-floor Sawtelle Reading Room.
+Check our calendar of events for any Saturday scheduled tours of the Sawtelle Reading Room and 1805 Building.

 HOURS